 - Nov.
 17: KID112 Removing DSA and Region from Kidney and Pancreas Allocation

 - Nov.
-17: KID114 Medically Urgent Status for Adult and Pediatric Candidates: Phase Two
+17: KID114 Medically Urgent Status for Adult and Pediatric Candidates (previously Phase 2)

 - Nov.
 17: KID111 Modifications to Released Kidney and Pancreas Allocation